benjiheath/catwiki/README.md

 - setting up a dev environment with TypeScript

-- improving type-safety with interfaces and also utility types such as Pick<>
+- improving type-safety with interfaces and also utility types such as Required<> and Pick<>

 - common Express workflows, middlewares, routing, controllers & error handling etc